-Laundromats are widely available where you can have your clothes washed, dried, and folded for only around $1–2 per kilo of clothing.
-In addition, many of the hostels we are staying in have a laundry service included with your room.
+Laundromats are widely available where you can have your clothes washed, dried, and folded for only around $2–3 per kilo of clothing.
+In addition, some of the hostels we are staying in may have a laundry service included with your room.
 During community visits, facilities may be more basic.

 Is there an opportunity to leave luggage in a central location before going out to community visits?

 There will be an opportunity for participants to leave extra luggage at a central location before going out to visit communities.
 However, it is encouraged that you pack lightly, as everyone will be responsible for carrying their own luggage.